 - 9.1 For data traceability and organization purposes, the administrator shall obtain and record the pre-test information first.
-A set of specified fault conditions shall be followed during the test. - 9.2 Pre-test Information Collection: - 9.2.1 Date-Testing date; some test methods, when explicitly specified, can allow the tasks or repetitions to be distributed into multiple days; the time-of-the-day information may also be included. - 9.2.2 Facility-Name of laboratory or field where the test is to be conducted. - 9.2.3 Location-Names of campus, city, and state in which the facility is located. - 9.2.4 Event/Sponsor-This field shall be recorded as general when a robot is tested for its performance record purposes independent of any particular event. - 9.2.5 Robot Model-Name and model number, including any extension or remark to fully identify the particular configuration of the robot as tested. - 9.2.6 Robot Make-Name of the manufacturer of the robot. - 9.2.7 Robot Configuration-Identifier of the particular configuration of the robot as tested. - 9.2.8 Operator-Name of the person who will teleoperate the robot for testing. - 9.2.9 Organization-Name of the organization with which the operator is associated. - 9.2.10 Environment-Condition under which the test will be conducted, including the light level, temperature, and humidity.
-The test sponsor has the authority to specify these conditions. - 9.2.11 Robot Communications-State whether the operator is using radio, tether, or a combination to run the test. - 9.2.12 Trial Number-Numerical sequence of the test being recorded. - Note 7-If a robot is tested for the first time, the trial number is I when the results are recorded.
-If the robot is tested again, the trial number is 2 when the results are recorded, on a separated test form and so on for each subsequent trial. - 9.2.13 Administrator-Name, organization, and the contact information. - 9.2.14 Additional information such as the naming convention for the performance-capturing video files is provided at the bottom of the form. - 9.2.15 See the top and the bottom of the test form in Fig. 4 and Fig. 5 for an illustration. - 9.3 Testing Procedure: - 9.3.1 The operator either abstains or proceeds with the test.
-The abstention shall not be granted after this point. - 9.3.2 The administrator identifies the testing stair set, including the slope and the stair surface type and announces the number of repetitions to be performed. - 9.3.3 The administrator sets and verifies the test environmental conditions. - 9.3.4 The operator places the robot at the starting position at the lower landing of the testing stair set facing the obstacle.
+A set of specified fault conditions shall be followed during the test. - 9.1.1 Pre-Test Information Collection: - 9.1.1.1 Date-Testing date; some test methods, when explicitly specified, can allow the tasks or repetitions to be distributed into multiple days; the time-of-the-day information may also be included. - 9.1.1.2 Facility-Name of laboratory or field where the test is to be conducted. - 9.1.1.3 Location-Names of campus, city, and state in which the facility is located. - 9.1.1.4 Event/Sponsor-This field shall be recorded as general when a robot is tested for its performance record purposes independent of any particular event. - 9.1.1.5 Robot Model-The specific name and model number, including any extension or remark to fully identify the particular configuration of the robot as tested. - 9.1.1.6 Robot Make-Name of the manufacturer of the robot. - 9.1.1.7 Operator-Name of the person who will teleoperate the robot for the testing. - 9.1.1.8 Organization-Name of the organization with which the operator is associated; it could be the manufacturer or the custodian of the robot.
+Also provide the contact information. - 9.1.1.9 Environment-Conditions under which the test will be conducted, including the light level, temperature, and humidity.
+The test sponsor has the authority to specify these conditions. - 9.1.1.10 Robot Communications-State whether the operator is using radio, tether, or a combination to run the test.

+9.1.1.11 Trial Number-Numerical sequence of the test being recorded.

+Note 7-If a robot is tested for the first time, the trial number is 1 when the results are recorded.
+If the robot is tested again, the trial number is 2 when the results are recorded on a separated test form and so on for each subsequent trial.

+- 9.1.1.12 Administrator-Name, organization, and contact information. - 9.1.1.13 Additional information such as the naming convention for the performance-capturing video files is provided at the bottom of the form. - 9.1.1.14 See the top and the bottom of the test form in Fig. 4 for an illustration. - 9.2 Testing Procedure: - 9.2.1 The operator either abstains or proceeds with the test.
+The abstention shall not be granted after this point. - 9.2.2 The administrator sets and verifies the apparatus setting and announces the number of repetitions to be performed. - 9.2.3 The administrator sets and verifies the test environmental conditions.